vol1ura/Sat_9am_5km/README.md

 ## TODO

-- [x] FEATURE: Up and down athletes in protocol
 - [ ] FEATURE: Insert and remove athletes in protocol
 - [ ] FEATURE: Volunteers schedule list
 - [ ] FEATURE: Diagrams tab on activity show page - pie men/women, gist bar by result with median
 - [ ] FEATURE: Diagrams tab on clubs index page - men/women in club, counts, top athlete
 - [ ] FEATURE: Diagrams tab on athlete page - results dynamics,
 - [ ] Top50 results for men and women for each event
 - [ ] Separate page with activities inside event
 - [ ] Event specific top menu
-- [x] Remove mini-racer from the project
 - [ ] Migrate to Stimulus and Hotwire on frontend
 - [ ] CI-CD with GitHub Actions and Capistrano
 - [ ] Add Redis and configure adapter for async jobs
-- [x] Add scheduled backups
 - [ ] Add logrotate

 ## Development